 I so happy with how it turned out, and love that we did it ourselves.
 It’s rustic, is new, but looks old, and perfectly ready for blankets, boots, bedding…anything!

 What’s your favorite feature?
 I’m diggin’ the trunk handles and that key hole escutcheon.

 I also love that the top can be used as a bench for slipping on some shoes or storing your bedding.

-If you love this trunk too, but are not the DIY type, it’s available in my shop (SOLD) for purchase.
+If you love this trunk too, but are not the DIY type, it’s available in my online shop for purchase.

 Also, don’t you agree that knock-offs are the best?
 Share if you do!